 DNA repair is a vital role in our health.
 The oxidative stress producing free radicals damages our DNA.
 The DNA is surprisingly resilient but it can function properly when damaged only to a certain degree.
 At some point, the damage becomes too severe and the cell starts duplicating itself uncontrollably.
 Our body recognizes this as a foreign cell (cancer or tumor) and attacks it.
 If our body's attack is successful we are never aware it occured.
 But if it is not successful we develop cancer.
-So, melatonin repairing DNA before it gets to this severe point is vitally important to the success of immune system in keeping our bodies cancer and tumor free.
+So, melatonin protecting DNA before the damage gets to this severe point is vitally important to the success of immune system in keeping our bodies cancer and tumor free.

 As an antioxidant melatonin is a potent scavenger of free radicals.
 It has been studied extensively for the treatment of cancer, immune system disorders, Alzheimer's disease, autism, cardiovascular disease, and depression.

 Most of us know that we heal the fastest when we sleep: why?
 The answer to this question is not a straightforward answer.
 But a big part of the answer has to do with glutathione, antioxidants and melatonin.

 Antioxidants eliminate free radicals and in cases like melatonin and glutathione, antioxidants can also repair DNA.
 So what is the relationship of these three things and how do they affect the healing process when we sleep?